Petermak0106/Group169/README.md

 - Yeung Cheuk To Benedict (3035694692)

 ## Introduction
-This is a battle game of a fight between players.
+This is a battle game of a fight between two players.
 Players have to defend their bases not to be attacked, while at the same time they have to attack others' base.
 A player loses when all of his or her bases are destroyed.
 The last player who survived wins the game.

 ## Gameflow
 ### 1. Account
   - Every player owns an account.
-Players should first state the number of players (2-4) playing at the begining, and then login their accounts one by one.
+Players should login their accounts one by one.
 A player can accumulate exp. when he or she wins a battle.
 When a player reaches certain exp. , he or she will upgrade their level and gets money.
 Money are stored to the player's account which can be used to buy extra gadgets in the shop.

 ### 2. Battle
   - Each player will be initiated with 3 bases and 1 defender.
 The initial game points are set to 0 if the player do not use any extra gadget.
 Players can choose to throw a dice to obtain game points or to build weapons using their game points.